osresearch/DynamicTemplates/README.md

 ## Build instructions

-The 2009 code was updated to work with Qt5 on Ubuntu 18.04.
+The 2009 code was updated to work with Qt5 on Ubuntu 18.04 and 20.04.
 To build the `diyp` executable:

 ```
+sudo apt install qt5-qmake qt5-default libqt5svg5-dev
 qmake
 make
 ```